bleachbit/docs/_posts/2015-09-30-install-on-windows.md

 Silent installation installs the application without any prompts from the user, and it is typically used by system administrators to install an application across many systems.

-For BleachBit version 2.2, run this command to instal the aupplication for all users:
+Using BleachBit 4.4.1 as an example, run the following command to install the application for all users.
+It requires the calling process to have administrator privileges;

-`BleachBit-2.2-setup.exe /S /allusers`
+`BleachBit-4.4.1-setup.exe /S /allusers`

-To install for only the current user, do this:
+To install for only the current user, run this command:

+`BleachBit-4.4.1-setup.exe /S /currentuser`

+To omit the desktop shortcut, add `/NoDesktopShortcut` directly after `/S`.

-`BleachBit-2.2-setup.exe /S /currentuser`
+`BleachBit-4.4.1-setup.exe /S /NoDesktopShortcut /currentuser`

+Because the installer is silent, it will not throw an error such as if you forget to choose between `/allusers` and `/currentuser` or if the calling process has insufficient privileges.

+The `/S` and `/NoDesktopShortcut` switches _are_ case-sensitive.

-The switches `/allusers` and `/currentuser` were first supported in BleachBit version 2.2
+The switches `/allusers` and `/currentuser` were first added in BleachBit version 2.2.

-The `/S` switch _is_ case-sensitive.
+The switch `/NoDesktopShortcut` was added in BleachBit 4.4.1.

 #### Portable Use

-Download the package which has a name like <tt>BleachBit-1.6-portable.zip</tt>.
+Download the package which has a name like <tt>BleachBit-4.4.1-portable.zip</tt>.
 Then use a standard unzip utility to unpack the file.
 Such a utility is included with Windows: just right click on the <tt>.zip</tt> file and choose **Extract all files** which creates a new folder.

 Do not double click on the <tt>.zip</tt> file.